insooth/insooth.github.io/making-hybrid-systems.md

 # Making hybrid systems

 In every well-managed software project sooner or later we face cross-system boundaries testing needs, where we basically observe how our software cooperates with the other actors.
 Those actors include users as well as the other software products.
-Following article presents an idea of a hybrid system of asynchronous actors running in heterogeneous environment.
+Following article presents an idea of a hybrid system of asynchronous actors running in a heterogeneous environment.

 ## Context